Studio Retail Group

-Findel Asia Sourcing; sources products for group companies and third parties.
-Express Gifts Limited Philippines Inc. provides call centre services to Express Gifts Limited.
+Studio, (formerly part of Findel plc) is a British home shopping business and is a wholly owned subsidiary of the Frasers Group.
+Studio was founded in 1962, under the name "Fine Art Developments".

+It operates online and through catalogues and currently sells electronics, furniture, homeware and gifts.
+Studio also offer a buy now, pay later service called Studio Pay.

+In 2022, Studio was purchased out of administration by Frasers Group for £26.8 million.

 History

 Findel started as a greeting card company and went public in the early 1960s under the name "Fine Art Developments."
 It spun off its greeting card business in 1997 as a separate company called "Creative Publishing", which was subsequently acquired by Hallmark Cards in 1998.
 The company changed its name to "Findel plc" in 2000 and then to Studio Retail Group plc in 2019.

+It was previously listed on the London Stock Exchange between the early 1960s to 2022, before the company fell into administration.
+Shares were suspended on 14 February 2022 when it announced its intention to appoint administrators.

 In August 2010, Findel sold CWIO, Confetti.co.uk and I Want One of Those (IWOOT) to The Hut Group.

 In April 2013, Findel sold its healthcare division, NRS, to LDC, and in March 2015 Findel sold its Kleeneze business to CVSL Inc.

 In February 2016, Findel sold its online sports retailing business, Kitbag, to the leading US provider of licensed sports apparel and merchandise, Fanatics, Inc., a snub to Mike Ashley & Sports Direct who had expressed interest in the brand.
 Sports Direct acquired an 18.9% share in Findel but was unsuccessful in appointing a director.

 In April 2017, Findel appointed Phil Maudsley as group CEO.

 In June 2019, Findel announced plans to rename itself as Studio Retail Group, and this change came into effect in July.